-- E. Official school immunization records - Official school immunization records shall include one of the following: - A. An official certificate of immunization or an alternate certificate of immunization approved by the Department of Public Health and Environment, which shall include one of the following forms of documentation with the dates and types of immunizations administered to a college or university student: - 1.
-A paper or electronic document that includes information transferred from the records of a licensed physician, registered nurse, or public health official, or - An electronic file or hard copy of an electronic file provided to the school directly from the immunization tracking system established pursuant to Section 25-4-2403 C.R.S. or from a software program approved by the department of public health and environment, or - B. An official medical exemption form with the date and vaccines exempted from, or - C. An official nonmedical exemption form with the date, type of exemption taken and the vaccines exempted from. - 2.
-Any immunization record (original or copy) provided by a physician licensed to practice medicine or osteopathic medicine in any state or territory of the united states, registered nurse, or public health official may be accepted by the school official as proof of immunization. - Schools shall have on file an official school immunization record for every college or university student enrolled. - F. Reporting of statistical information -on December 1, 2016, and each year thereafter, any college or university that constitutes a school as defined by Section I. L. shall send aggregate immunization and exemption data, by antigen, to the Department of Public Health and Environment:
+E. Official school immunization records

+- 1. Official school immunization records shall include one of the following: - A. An official Certificate of Immunization or an Alternate Certificate of Immunization approved by the Department of Public Health and Environment, which shall include one of the following forms of documentation with the dates and types of immunizations administered to a college or university student: - 1.
+A paper or electronic document that includes information transferred from the records of a licensed physician, registered nurse, a delegated physician assistant, or public health official, or - 2.
+An electronic file or hard copy of an electronic file provided to the school directly from the immunization tracking system established pursuant to Section 25-4-2403 C.R.S. or from a software program approved by the Department of Public Health and Environment, or - B An official medical exemption form with the date and vaccines exempted from, or - C. A nonmedical exemption form with the date, type of exemption taken and the vaccines exempted from.

+- 2. Any immunization record (original or copy) provided by a physician licensed to practice medicine or osteopathic medicine in any state or territory of the United States, registered nurse, a delegated physician assistant, or public health official may be accepted by the school official as proof of immunization. - 3.
+Schools shall have on file an official school immunization record for every college or university student enrolled. - F. Reporting of statistical information -on December 1, 2016, and each year thereafter, any college or university that constitutes a school as defined by Section I (M) shall send aggregate immunization and exemption data, by antigen, to the Department of Public Health and Environment: